kojix2/libui_paradise/README.md

 ## How to get started with ruby-libui and the libui_paradise project?

-Well - I first recommend to you that you look directly at ruby-libui of kojix2, in particular the examples.
-Run them and look what is possible so far.
-Have a look at the code as well, in order to understand how it works; after some minutes you should understand quite a bit already, if you already know ruby.
+Well - I first recommend to you that you look directly at ruby-libui of kojix2, in particular the examples that he provides.
+Work through the examples step-by-step, possibly starting with the smallest example, and have a look at how things work - just to get an overview.

+Have a look at the code as well, in order to understand how it works; after some minutes or perhaps a very few hours you should understand quite a bit already, if you already know ruby.
+Even more so if you did work with GUIs before, including GUIs via a www-interface.

-Then you may look at the libui_paradise project and look to see what has been added.
-Look at the examples of the libui_paradise project (they are a bit simplified compared to the upstream examples), then consider using libui_paradise/prototype/prototype.rb, copy it and adjust it to your project as-is.
-You may want to remove the grid that is inside there and use a hbox or a vbox instead.
-It's all quite simple actually once you understand the API.
+Then you are recommended to look at the libui_paradise project and look to see what has been added on top of what kojix2 provides.
+Look at the examples of the libui_paradise project as well (they are a bit simplified compared to the upstream examples), then consider using **libui_paradise/prototype/prototype.rb** in particular.
+Copy it and adjust it to your project and use case, as-is.
+You may want to remove the grid that is inside there and use a hbox or a vbox instead, or a padded_hbox and padded_vbox.
+It's all quite simple actually once you understand the basic API: windows, widgets, buttons, entries.
 For example, a button can be added in this way to a vbox:

     outer_vbox = padded_vbox # padded means that it will have some padding to the sides button = ui_button('Hello world!') # You can drop the ui_ prefix if you'd like to